DO YOU WANT TO KNOW WHAT A MEET THE PARENTS EVENT LOOKS LIKE? WATCH MEET THE PARENTS: THE FIILM

 Meet the Parents gives primary school parents the chance to meet parents and pupils from the local secondary schools, and get frank, first-hand information on their experience there.
 The idea is simple: to fill an information gap between the increasingly slick secondary school open days on the one hand and the rumour mill on the other.
-The movement is growing steadily, and we are now working with our first local education authority in Camden to set up events covering eight secondary schools.
+The movement is growing steadily – either through volunteers doing their own events or through the Meet the Parents social enterprise.
+We are expanding our work with Camden local education authority, and from July we are going into 18 primaries to run events representing almost all Camden’s secondary schools.

 Meet the Parents is also a way of helping all parents assess the many different types of secondary school now out there, be they community schools, free schools or academies.